MertBasan/evolutionary_algorithm/README.md

-Implementation of the evolutionary algorithm which one of the concepts of AI.
+A practice of the AI concept Evolutionary Algorithm by populating potential solutions to a problem and analyse the results through generations.
+Applied Skills: Python, Visualisation Techniques